LTV:CAC Calculator

 The rough benchmark is 3:1 or better.
 Below 1:1 you lose money on every customer; between 1 and 3 the economics are thin and easily eaten by churn or rising ad costs.

-CAC payback — how many months of gross margin it takes to earn back the acquisition cost — matters just as much.
+CAC payback, how many months of gross margin it takes to earn back the acquisition cost, matters just as much.
 Under ~12 months is healthy; much longer and you need a lot of cash to grow.

-Got your number?
+That’s the free read.
 Now get the customers.

-Kasspian maps the two or three channels your buyers actually live in, the ones to skip so you stop spreading thin, and the one move to run this week — grounded in how real founders got their first customers.
+Kasspian maps the two or three channels your buyers actually live in, the ones to skip so you stop spreading thin, and the one move to run this week, grounded in how real founders got their first customers.
 Honest read on the idea included.

-Find my first customers
+Find my first customers→Teardowns & founder moves

 One week, a dead startup and why it died.
 The next, a play to get your next customers.